Reuben Ernest Crowdus (Ernest Hogan)

 Working with legal counsel to try and get their refund through twenty nine suits filed on behalf of the company at $586,000, Hogan also figured they might as well keep busy and work during their extended stay.
 Over the next six weeks he wrote and produced three entirely new shows in order to keep audiences coming to the Orpheum, including A Country Coon, Winifred's Husband and a variation of 'Round the World in 80 Days, in addition to having earlier revived Uncle Tom's Cabin.
 Hogan's troupe became genuinely beloved stars while in Honolulu, participating in everything from local competitions to charity baseball tournaments and benefit concerts, receiving several accolades and awards from the islanders.
 Finally, by late May, successful negotiations were made with a shipping line that was more amenable to people of color.
 Having made a point in the newspaper of paying all of their accrued debts before departure, Ernest and his troupe finally got back to the United States mainland in June, nearly a year after he had left for Australia.
 He had most certainly earned his keep along the way, and became an even more viable commodity as a black entertainer, and now producer.
 As an after-the-fact but still important triumph, Hogan obtained his refund and much more in a settlement with the errant shipping company in August of that year owing to three of the twenty-six suits being settled in their favor to date.

 By the time of the 1900 census taken on June 9, Ernest was supposedly back in Manhattan.
 This particular enumeration has at least a couple of curiosities associated with.
 First, it seems unlikely he was actually back from Hawai'i when the data was taken, given the departure date of the ship.
 Furthermore, he was listed as white, even though the remaining parameters were relatively accurate, showing him as an actor.
 Lillian was also in the home, and listed as a seamstress, not directly related to show business in any regard.
-Where this becomes interesting is that in the summer of 1897 it was reported in the press that Lillie had filed for divorce from her husband, and that he had filed his own counter-suit, similarly asking for divorce.my little jungle queen cover One of the stories from late July, 1897, further noted that at that time she was in New York trying to "patch up peace with her dusky husband."
+Where this becomes interesting is that in the summer of 1897 it was reported in the press that Lillie had filed for divorce from her husband, and that he had filed his own counter-suit, similarly asking for divorce.
+One of the stories from late July, 1897, further noted that at that time she was in New York trying to "patch up peace with her dusky husband."
 Their truce evidently held for some time, but theirs was a contentious relationship, likely exacerbated by racial differences and outside pressure, as well as nearly a year apart.
 The couple was separated by the end of 1900 and were soon divorced.

 Cook had not fared well with Jes' Lak White Folks, and was unable to convince a reticent Dunbar to help him retool it.
 Black writer James Weldon Johnson stepped in to mediate, and eventually ended up writing the libretto and most of the lyrics that became The Cannibal King, which opened in London in mid-1899.
 It was brought back to New York with some success, but Cook also wanted his prior show staged, now that Hogan was back in town.
 Ernest was able to step into the lead role of the show almost as soon as the secured the use of the Cherry Blossom Grove Roof Garden Theater very near Times Square, and Dunbar stepped in to do some tweaking.
 Of his demeanor while working with the author, Johnson later described Ernest as: "expansive, jolly, radiating infectious good humor, provoking laughter merely by the changing expressions of his mobile face."